This Day In Literary History

 A Farewell To Arms tells the story of Hemingway's protagonist and alter ego, Frederic Henry, an American soldier serving during World War I.

 Henry is wounded in Italy and recovers in a Milan hospital.
-There, he falls in love with Catherine Barkley, the British nurse who tends him.
+There, he falls in love with Catherine Barkley, the British nurse who tends to him.

 By the time Henry has recovered, Catherine is three months pregnant with his child.
 They are separated by the war, then reunited later.